hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_rules.md

 }
 ```

+### eidSystem

-* **eidSystem**: The external EID system that the HAPI EMPI system should expect to see on incoming Patient resources.
+The external EID system that the HAPI EMPI system should expect to see on incoming Patient resources.
 Must be a valid URI.
 See [EMPI EID](/hapi-fhir/docs/server_jpa_empi/empi_eid.html) for details on how EIDs are managed by HAPI EMPI.